Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

     - `squad_id: u64` — ID of the squad to delete.
     - `ctx: &mut TxContext` — Transaction context.
   - Description: Deletes a squad.
 Only the squad owner can delete.

+- **add_player_to_squad**
+  - Parameters:
+    - `registry: &mut SquadRegistry` — Mutable reference to the squad registry.
+    - `squad_id: u64` — ID of the squad to add player to.
+    - `player_name: String` — Name of the player to add.
+    - `ctx: &mut TxContext` — Transaction context.
+  - Description: Adds a player to a squad.
+Only the squad owner can add players.
+Prevents duplicate players in the same squad.

 #### Public View Functions